colskid/Wifi-Attack/README.md

 ## Introduction

-In this project, I delve into the wireless attack tools available in Kali Linux with the aim of capturing my neighbor's WiFi password. **With his explicit consent**, I sought to achieve this objective and, subsequently, enhance the security of his network based on the findings.
+In this project, I delve into the wireless attack tools available in Kali Linux with the aim of capturing my neighbor's WiFi password. **WITH HIS EXPLICIT CONSENT**, I sought to achieve this objective and, subsequently, enhance the security of his network based on the findings.

 **Disclaimer:**